 1. The Rabbit Hole

-If you’re looking for an incredible atmosphere for a date night or a celebration, The Rabbit Hole in downtown Colorado Springs is the perfect setting.
-This classy New American restaurant features incredible proteins like its namesake, the rabbit, as well as a few vegan and vegetarian options, in an eclectically-styled setting.
-And while most restaurants in the Springs close around 10 or 11pm, The Rabbit Hole is open until 1:30am, making it a great spot for late night food and drinks.
+If you’re looking for an incredible atmosphere for a date night or a celebration, The Rabbit Hole in Downtown Colorado Springs is the perfect setting.
+This classy New American restaurant features incredible proteins like its namesake rabbit, as well as a few vegan and vegetarian options, in an eclectically-styled setting.

 The best part?
 The Rabbit Hole is located underground, and walking down the steps into this cozy and creative restaurant is an adventure all its own.
 Don’t miss out on this hidden restaurant for an incredible upscale dining experience.